Public Safety

 Public Safety Committee Co-Chairs

-Greg Suhr, Director, Safety and Security, Salesforce Tower and former SFPD Chief of Police
+Greg Suhr, Director of Safety and Security for Salesforce Tower; Former SFPD Chief of Police

 Kristi McKenney, Executive Director, Port of Oakland